Stainless Games' management team

 Buckland is what can be termed an industry veteran.
 He has been programming videogames since the early 80s and has been wholly or jointly responsible for a number of bestsellers including Crystal Quest, Carmageddon and State of Emergency.
 Patrick's first commercially published game was in 1981.
 He has also produced a varied range of non-game software over the years, including a security system used by the CIA and NASA.

 Aside from his undoubted technical ability, Patrick’s skill set includes strong leadership, planning and design abilities.
 Patrick Buckland co-founded the original Stainless Software Ltd. along with Neil Barnden in 1994.

-Neil Barnden - Brand Direction & Co-founder
+Neil Barnden - Game Director & Co-founder

 Barnden – AKA “nobby” – started his career as a Graphic Designer after graduating from Kingston with a BA Hons in Design and Illustration in 1986.
 After gaining experience working for clients including The Conran Group and The Body Shop (spearheading the latter’s design studios’ move into digital design, both in the UK and US), he moved back to his native Isle of Wight and hooked up with old school-mate Patrick Buckland.
 The pair began working on videogame and software projects that led to them founding Stainless in 1994.
 Having sampled early retirement in Cornwall for a couple of years, Barnden re-joined Stainless in 2009 to concentrate on a role dedicated to bringing back the Carmageddon Brand.

 Matt Edmunds - COO